PatternsTechGit/PT_Serilog_AzureAppInsight/README.md

   Add log.txt file in "Logs" folder within API project so that serilog can log information into it, as file sink is configured in above step.

-## Step 7: Add log file in API project
+## Step 7: Logging in in API controller

-    Add following lines in **TransactionController** method *GetLast12MonthBalances* and method would be looks like this:
+Add following lines in **TransactionController** controller method *GetLast12MonthBalances* then method would be looks like this:

     ```csharp
         [HttpGet]